WAYV: History

-During the 1980s, WAYV's studios were located on the Atlantic City boardwalk at Chelsea Ave., and before that, the broadcast studio was located on the rooftop of the Ritz Apartments (formerly the Ritz Carlton Hotel).
+During the 1980s, WAYV's studios were located on the Atlantic City Boardwalk at Chelsea Ave., and before that, the broadcast studio was located on the rooftop of the Ritz Apartments (formerly the Ritz Carlton Hotel).
 From 1980 through 1981 the business office was located in a rowhouse on the beach block of California Avenue.
-The General Manager at this time was Vi Trofa, a former school administrator who was hired by Radio WAYV, Inc.'s then-owners Bob McMurtrie, Carl Monk, and Tom Donatucci to run the business operation.
+The general manager at this time was Vi Trofa, a former school administrator who was hired by Radio WAYV, Inc.'s then-owners Bob McMurtrie, Carl Monk, and Tom Donatucci to run the business operation.
 Trofa was married to the former mayor of Ocean City, Nick Trofa, and would remain as General Manager through 1993.
 Throughout the mid-to-late 1980s, WAYV was an affiliate of The Rockin' America Top 30 Countdown with Scott Shannon.

 In 1986, Radio WAYV Inc. was purchased by Robert Forrest.
 In 1991, WAYV moved from its Boardwalk location to its present studio site at the Bayport One building in West Atlantic City.
 In the fall of 1993, Atlantic City Broadcasting Corp., a subsidiary of Frank Osborn's Osborn Communications, began operating WAYV and purchased it in March 1994.

 In June 1996, WAYV was purchased by Equity Communications.
-It remains in the Bayport One building, and was joined by Equity's other acquisitions, which included 100.7 WZXL, 99.3 The Buzz, and 96.1 WTTH (and formerly Classic Oldies WMID and Easy 93.1).
+It remains in the Bayport One building, and was joined by Equity's other acquisitions, which included WZXL, WZBZ, and WTTH (and formerly WMID and WEZW).
 In 2003, WAYV began simulcasting on 102.3 WAIV, giving the station better coverage in the southern portion of the market as well as some penetration into Lewes, Delaware and coastal Sussex County.

-By July 4, 2011, following their flashback weekend, the station changed to contemporary hit radio with Mediabase & Nielsen BDS moving the station to that panel later on.
+By July 4, 2011, following their flashback weekend, the station changed to contemporary hit radio with Mediabase and Nielsen BDS moving the station to that panel later on.

 On August 7, 2023, Equity announced that it would sell WAYV, along with its three other FM stations in the Atlantic City-Cape May market, to iHeartMedia.
 While the company did not retain WMID, WAIV, and WEZW, all three would later be sold to other broadcasters (with WEZW going to Educational Media Foundation and WAIV sold to Mighty Voice Broadcasting).
-On December 5, 2023, at midnight, iHeart officially took over all operations of four of the six stations owned by Equity, ending the sixty–two year run of local ownership.
+On December 5, 2023, at midnight, iHeart officially took over all operations of four of the six stations owned by Equity, ending the 62-year run of local ownership.

-Previous logos

-Logo used when simulcasting its programming on the 102.3 frequency.